As a Supervisory Deputy U.S. Marshal I find myself in the courtroom from time to time. Those

 "I have tried my best to avoid trouble."

-means attempted or failed.
-Even though he gave it his best, he still got in trouble.
+The word "tried" means "attempted" or "failed."
+The witness is telling us that although he gave it his best, he still got in trouble.

 "I didn't really talk to them about any drugs."